 Rewards and Perks

-Some credit cards offer rewards and incentives for using their credit card.
-Credit card rewards come in several different forms: cash back, miles points to redeem, and discounts on future purchases.
-You can earn rewards on some or all of your purchases and redeem once you've accumulated a certain amount depending on the rewards program.
+Some credit cards offer rewards in several different forms, such as cash back, miles, or points to redeem, and discounts on future purchases.
+You can earn rewards on some or all of your purchases, and then you can redeem them once you've accumulated a certain amount, depending on the rewards program.

-Credit card perks vary by credit card and may include things like rental car insurance, extended warranty, purchase and price protection, and rental car insurance.
+Perks vary by credit card and may include things like travel and trip cancellation insurance, rental car insurance, extended warranty, or purchase and price protection.

 Credit Card Fees

-There are different situations that you might incur credit card fees.
-Annual fee, finance charge, late fee, and over-the-limit fee are some of the most common fees.
-You may be able to avoid some fees based on how you use your credit card.
+You may occasionally be hit with credit card fees, usually based on a certain type of transaction or as a penalty.
+The most common credit card fees include the annual fee, finance charge, late fee, and over-the-limit fee.
+Some fees can be avoided simply based on how you use your credit card.
 For example, you can avoid paying a late fee by making your credit card payment on time each month.